EvidenceBackedPoliticalBeliefs/UnitedKingdom/README.md

 If a man is starving and hypothermic, we know that there is an almost guaranteed *positive* outcome to his well-being if we feed him and bring him into the warmth.

-With these premises in mind we can model reality as a landscape, with peaks and troughs.
+With these premises in mind we can model reality as a landscape, with peaks and valleys.
 We can traverse the landscape by taking actions.
 This could lead us in a positive (higher in elevation), negative (lower in elevation), or neutral direction.

 ### Visualising the Moral Landscape
 We can represent this homeless scenario on the moral landscape like so.

 ![homeless_scenario1.png](images/homeless_scenario1.png)
 <details>